Sir Richard Westmacott RA (1775-1856)

 A Britannia by Westmacott.

-His style was of course classical, initially in a spare style rather after Flaxman, later more complex and naturalistic, but still classical.
+Westmacott's style was of course classical, initially in a spare style rather after Flaxman, later more complex and naturalistic.
 His statues are consistently of high standard, but his lesser church monuments, many of which presumably owe a lot to his assistants, sometimes fall below par.

 Westmacott’s sculptural work includes his diploma piece Jupiter and Ganymede at the RA, various allegorical works at Woburn Abbey, monuments at Westminster Abbey and St Paul’s, and over 240 monuments elsewhere.
-Outdoors in London may be seen the Duke of Bedford (Russell Square), C. J. Fox (Bloomsbury Square), Canning (Parliament Square), the monumental Duke of York on his pillar at Waterloo Place, and the even more monumental Achilles by Hyde Park Corner (more pictures on this page).
+Of his public statues, outdoors in London may be seen the Duke of Bedford (Russell Square), C. J. Fox (Bloomsbury Square), Canning (Parliament Square), the monumental Duke of York on his pillar at Waterloo Place, and the even more monumental Achilles by Hyde Park Corner (more pictures on this page).
 Of all these, the Canning, in his dignified Roman vestments, is perhaps my favourite.
+Several of these are pictured here on this page; hover over the pictures for captions and click to enlarge.

 Outside London, apart from his numerous church monuments, we may give particular mention to statues of Nelson in Birmingham, Liverpool (see this page) and Barbados, George III in Liverpool (see this page), an equestrian statue which was later reproduced in large size at Windsor, and ideal works for Woburn Abbey.
-In New York, in the Church of the Transfiguration, is his Madonna and Child.
+Abroad, in New York, in the Church of the Transfiguration, is his Madonna and Child, and he made various statues for the Victoria Memorial in Calcutta, and monuments in Calcutta and Bombay.

 Two of Westmacott's brothers (George Westmacott, 1782-1864; and Henry Westmacott, 1784-1861) were also sculptors (a simple monument by Henry Westmacott is shown on the Teddington Parish Church page on this site, and two others on the page to Beddington Church), though of modest accomplishment, and his own first son, Richard Westmacott the Younger, continued the dynasty.
 For a note on the monuments by different members of the family, see this page.